New York Times editorial board endorses Warren, Klobuchar for president

 "The history of the editorial board would suggest that we would side squarely with the candidate with a more traditional approach to pushing the nation forward, within the realities of a constitutional framework and a multiparty country," the editorial read.
 "But the events of the past few years have shaken the confidence of even the most committed institutionalists.
 We are not veering away from the values we espouse, but we are rattled by the weakness of the institutions that we trusted to undergird those values."

 The paper called Warren a "gifted storyteller" who has "emerged as a standard-bearer for the Democratic left."
-The editorial board called her path to the White House is "challenging, but not hard to envision."
+The editorial board called her path to the White House "challenging, but not hard to envision."

+Warren reposted the article on Twitter, joking, "So I guess @AmyKlobuchar and I are now both undefeated in New York Times endorsements!"

 Klobuchar was described as the "standard-bearer," but for the party’s center.
 The paper gushed that she is the very definition of "Midwestern charisma, grit and sticktoitiveness."